-In the course of their work, RAs, like all students, are expected to conform to the policies described in this handbook.
+In the course of their work, RAs, like all students, are expected to adhere to and demonstrate how to successfully live in our communities within the policies and procedures described in this handbook.
 Should you ever have questions about your RA's performance or his/her behavior toward you, or if you feel that your RA's actions have been unfair or inappropriate, several options are always available to you for consideration and resolution of your concerns:

-- 1. Contact the Resident Director (RD) for your hall or the Community Director (CD) for your Community.
+- Contact the Resident Director (RD) for your hall or the Community Director (CD) for your Community.
 Both of these staff members can be reached at your Community Office (phone numbers are listed in the last few pages of this handbook). - 2.
 Contact the Assistant Director of Resident Life for your side of campus.
 The North Campus Assistant Director's Office is in Oakland Hall and can be reached at 301-226-4830.
 The South Campus Assistant Director's Office is in Garrett Hall and can be reached at 301-314-7484. - 3.
-Contact the Associate Director of Resident Life for Communities whose office is located in 0200 Calvert Hall and can be reached at 301-314-7484.
+Contact the Associate Director of Resident Life for Communities whose office is located in 2101 Annapolis Hall and can be reached at 301- 226-4830